jaflores10/nfirs-data-pipeline/README.md

 - etc.

 #### Schema: nfirs_processed
-nfirs_processed contains four tables which can be used to further analyze fire incidents, aid given during an incident, casualties during an incident, relevant code descriptions for incidents, and wildfire details.
+nfirs_processed contains four tables which can be used to further analyze fire incidents, aid given during incidents, casualties from incidents, relevant code descriptions for incidents, and wildfire details.
 The naming format for this schema is 'nfirs_processed__incidents_.'

 Tables:
 - nfirs_processed__incidents